Skunbydev/Skunbydev/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Luiz Felipe and my nickname is "Skunby"!
-### Currently, I study computer science and focus on working with cybersecurity.
+### Currently, I study analyst system and focus on working with cybersecurity.
 I have some development courses in the front-end area, and I'm looking to be a fullstack developer.

  ## Front End